vCard QR Codes: A comprehensive guide on designing and leveraging vCards

 A vCard QR Code can be a great medium to attract potential job seekers.

-For jobseekers, include a QR Code on the resume that links to any portfolio or work, or maybe any references.
+For jobseekers, include a QR Code on your resume or job interview presentation that links to your portfolio website or work, or maybe any references.
 Make the vCard QR Code aesthetically appealing by including a logo and pictorials to encourage more people to scan the code.

 Want to stand out amongst other candidates whilst applying for jobs?
-Add a vCard or vCard Plus next to your contact details on the resume.
+Add a vCard or vCard Plus next to your contact details on your resume or professional CV.
 This is one of the most natural methods to get the recruiter to add you to their contact list.

 vCard QR Codes: Make the switch now